 Having a garden, patio or balcony is a wonderful balm for the soul: it means a space to stretch out and enjoy nature.
-When the plant pots and borders are filled with a variety of nectar and pollen-producing plants beloved by bees, not only will the place come alive with the gental thrum of buzzing, but we can relax in our garden knowing that we're contributing to the overall health of the planet.
-We've collected four bee-friendly exterior decoration themes for you that we hope will inspire you to reorganise your outside space this summer.
+When the plant pots and borders are filled with a variety of nectar and pollen-producing plants beloved by bees, not only will the place come alive with the gentle thrum of buzzing, but we can relax in our garden knowing that we're contributing to the overall health of the planet.
+Why not review the layout of your garden, balcony or terrace, incorporating a diversity of honey plants?
+Here are some ideas to inspire you, according to your tastes - and that of the bees, of course!

 Channel the countryside by training grape vine up a bare brick wall, like on the right hand side in the picture below.
 Add flowering plants in rustic planters to create a rural idyll in the heart of the city.
 Violet campanulas pair well with white begonias, seen above the vine, pink mandevilla on the right, and blue delphiniums at the back, beyond the pink hydrangea.
 These country garden plants are the perfect backdrop to a relaxing sit-down on your terrace, and will make the bees happy (and the butterflies too)!